 Premium Auction Closes Out Palo Alto County Fair

-Prior to the start of the All Premium Auction, some special recognition was given to donors presenting an additional premium payment to each exhibitor.
-Continuing a trend they started in 2010, Eric and Mary Woodford, owners of Woodford Equipment of Emmetsburg donated an additional $5 to be added to the premium of each auction participant.
-A total of 48 buyers participated in the all-premium auction.
+A total of 40 buyers and cooperative buying groups participated in the all-premium auction.
 Under the system, the livestock entries, with the exception of dairy animals, are transported to terminal markets where they are sold at current market price, which is paid to the exhibitors.
 The bid at the all-premium auction is their “reward” for the work and efforts put into their respective project.

-Megan Brown’s Supreme Grand Champion market lamb would receive a premium of $425 from Jay and Julie Bargman, while Sarah Brown’s Supreme Reserve Champion Market Lamb received a premium of $300 from the Larry and Renita Brown.
+Kyle Hurley’s Supreme Grand Champion market lamb would receive a premium of $500 from the Jeff Grossnickle family; Luke Mogler’s Supreme Reserve Champion Market Lamb received a premium of $225 from Whittemore Feeder’s Supply.

 Market Beef Sale